OasisDigital/angular-aot-es2015-rollup/README.md

     example published by Rob Wormald.
   * Run pretty fast, installs quickly, arrives in the form of one package with no dependencies.
+  * Unpopular for mere ES2015-to-ES5.

 * Closure Compiler
   * Great tool, performs both the compilation and (best available, usually) minification.
-  * I'll make a branch and use it, alternative to this stack.

-I will probably try TypeScript in this ES2015-to-ES5 step next time.
+For the ES2015-to-ES5 step, I will probably try TypeScriptnext time.
 Buble worked great for this time.

 ### Uglify